Wagons East: Production

-On March 4, 1994, Candy died of a heart attack in his sleep after finishing the day’s shooting.
-Following Candy's death, Carolco received an insurance payout of $15.3 million.
-The film was completed by using CGI, a body double and script rewrites to finish Candy’s remaining scenes.
+However on the evening of March 3, 1994, after finishing the day’s shooting, an exhausted Candy went back to his hotel room to sleep.
+He died of a suspected heart attack in his sleep the following day March 4.
+Following Candy's death, Carolco received an insurance payout of $15.3 million ($32.4 million in 2025) The film was completed by using CGI, a body double, and script rewrites to finish Candy’s remaining scenes.

+Candy was set to leave the morning he was found dead by costars Richard Lewis and Robert Picardo.
+According to People Magazine, Lewis and Picardo both broke down crying outside Candy's trailer.

 Reception

-The film was released five months after Candy's death and was a box-office bomb.
-On review aggregator website Rotten Tomatoes, with 30 reviews, the film has a rare approval rating of 0%meaning no favorable reviews whatsoeverreceiving an average rating of 2.9/10.
-The site's consensus describes the film as "a witless, toothless satire of Westerns that falls far below the standard set by Blazing Saddles, and is notable only for being John Candy's final screen performance."
+Wagons East was released five months after Candy's death and was a box-office bomb.
+Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Film critic Roger Ebert, who called the film "a sad way to end John Candy's career", stated that his legacy was already permanent and would survive this film.

 In the book The Comedy Film Nerds Guide to Movies, Wagons East! is listed at number one on its list of The Ten Worst Westerns.

-Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.